Skip to main content

 We’ve all experienced it.
 That moment where your partner or friend hands you a glass of some sort of unidentifiable, brownish-green, lumpy goo they call a smoothie — expecting you to guzzle it down with delight.
 Not to hurt their feelings, you do, holding back tears and your gag reflex.

 A huge misconception out there is that you can blend up any combination of healthy ingredients and expect the result to taste like a smoothie from your favorite local juice bar.
 Sadly, this is not the case.
+Like with any food recipe, smoothies need to follow specific guidelines to get the best end product.
+You also need to add ingredients with complementary flavors.

-To help boost your smoothie knowledge, we teamed up with former chef for the Boston Bruins (where he earned a Stanley Cup ring), the Cleveland Indians (for which he earned an American League Championship ring), certified dietary manager, and co-owner of Go Buddha Meals — Joshua Ingraham.
+To help boost your smoothie knowledge, we teamed up with former chef for the Boston Bruins (where he earned a Stanley Cup ring), the Cleveland Indians (for which he earned an American League Championship ring), certified dietary manager, and founder of Go Buddha Meals — Joshua Ingraham.
 If that isn’t enough proof that he knows his stuff, too bad because he’s also a master martial artist.

 If you’re here for a specific smoothie recipe, you may be disappointed.
 We’re breaking down the perfect smoothie characteristics and how to make sure every smoothie you make has them.
 As long as you follow our checklist below for building a delicious smoothie, you can play around with the ingredients.
 After all, one of the best parts about making a smoothie is experimenting with flavors.